Moesif will monitor your API to detect anomalies using both your current and historical data to notify you if something is wrong.

 A: If a particular endpoint like

-GET /probe is noisy, you can add an explicit
+GET /probe is noisy and generates many false alerts, you can add an explicit